hm-lang/core/proposals/README.md

 ### constant versus mutable arguments

-Functions can be defined with mutable or immutable arguments, but that does not change the function signature (cf. section on function overloads).
-The important difference is that arguments defined with `;` must be copied in from the outside (unless the external variable is already a temporary), whereas arguments defined with `:` can be referenced without a copy.
-This is because arguments defined with `;` can be modified inside the function, but they should not modify any variables outside of the function, even if they are passed in.
-Examples:
+Functions can be defined with mutable or immutable arguments, e.g., via `MutableArgument; mutableType` and `ImmutableArgument: immutableType` in the arguments list.
+This choice has two important effects: (1) you can modify mutable argument variables inside the function definition and (2) any modifications to a mutable argument variable inside the function block persist in the outer scope.
+In C++ language, arguments declared as `:` are passed as constant reference, while arguments declared as `;` are passed as reference.
+Overloads can be defined for both, since it is clear which is desired based on the caller using `:` or `;`.
+Some examples:

 ```
-# this function makes a copy of whatever string is passed in:
 copiedArgumentFunction(CopyMe; string): string
     CopyMe += "!!??"    # OK since CopyMe is defined as mutable via `;`.
     print(CopyMe)